nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: From Linear to Nonlinear Krylov methods

-and after orthogonalization we get with $B_m=V_j^TAQ_m\in\RR^{n_j,m}$ \cite[Thm.
-2.2]{DeS1996}.
-In the nonlinear case, we generally do not have $J_f(x_j) P_j = V_j$, which means that the information in $V_j$ is not solely associated with $J_f(x_j)$ but rather reflects contributions from all previously used Jacobians.
-As such, including a projection onto $V_j^\perp$ in the linear solve is only beneficial when the Jacobian is changing slowly, i.e., when $J_f(x_j)\approx J_f(x_{j-1})$.
-If the the subspace $V_j$ becomes outdated relative to the subproblem \eqref{eq:refinedlocal}, projecting $J_f(x_{j+1})$ onto $V_j^\perp$ may fail to improve the local linear model and can even hinder convergence.
-Additionally, the second equation in \eqref{eq:gcrosolve} generally does not hold for nonlinear problems, since $r_{j+1} \not\perp V_j$.
-However, \eqref{eq:gcro} remains valid with some minor modifications, namely
+where $B_m = V_j^TAQ_m\in\RR^{n_j,m}$, and $p_{j+1}$ and $v_{j+1}$ can be recovered from a low-rank update without an additional function evaluation and without the need for orthogonalization in line \ref{line:nlKrylovortho} of \Cref{alg:nlKrylovSR}.
+Moving to the nonlinear case, we generally do not have $J_f(x_j) P_j = V_j$, which means that the information in $V_j$ is not solely associated with $J_f(x_j)$ but rather reflects contributions from all previously used Jacobians.
+As such, including a projection onto $\ran(V_j)^\perp$ in the linear solve is only beneficial when the Jacobian is changing slowly, i.e., when $J_f(x_j)\approx J_f(x_{j-1})$.
+If the subspace $\ran(V_j)$ becomes outdated relative to the subproblem \eqref{eq:refinedlocal}, projecting $J_f(x_{j+1})$ onto $\ran(V_j)^\perp$ may fail to improve the local linear model and can even hinder convergence.
+Additionally, we generally have $\widetilde{r}_{j+1}\neq r_{j+1}$ in \eqref{eq:gcrosolve} since $r_{j+1} \not\perp \ran(V_j)$.
+Nevertheless, using